 Checked Wheeled Backpack Suggestions

 If you’re on a budget, check out the High Sierra AT7 Wheeled Duffel with Backpack Straps.
 This is the newest generation of the wheeled backpack I first started out with, and for the price I loved it.
 However on this particular model, the straps are pretty flimsy and there’s no hip belt so you won’t want to take it far on your back.
 You can choose between the 22, 26, or 32-inch models; I recommend the 26”.

 For something considerably more solid, check out the Osprey Sojourn Wheeled Luggage (25-Inch/60L).
 I also owned this model and loved it.
 It’s really spacious, lightweight, and well-made.
 It has zip away backpack straps and a proper waist belt, and very sturdy wheels.
 It’s a great lightweight wheeled backpack, but you get what you pay for: it’s pricey.

 What I loved most about the wheeled backpack I started traveling with (that has since been discontinued by High Sierra) was that it had a detachable daypack.
 Most of the time I rolled the bag and wore the daypack, but I always had the option of rolling the whole thing; and when I needed to strap it all to my back, the ability to attach the daypack was invaluable.

 For a wheeled backpack with detachable daypack, check out the Osprey Meridian 75L/28IN Wheeled Pack.
-(Downside: no hip belt, which will make carrying it longer distances more difficult.
+Downside: no hip belt, which will make carrying it longer distances more difficult.
 Also, reviews indicate the daypack is pretty small.